- Regulatory fines on banks who manipulated foreign exchange benchmarks have globally exceeded $10 billion.

-- Banks may be required to settle as much as $1.5 billion as class actions progress.
+- Banks may be required to pay as much as $1.5 billion to settle ongoing class action litigation.

 Since news broke of the scandal in foreign exchange (“FX”) markets in June 2013, the accuracy of these allegations has been thoroughly investigated by regulators.
 More recent months have seen the first regulatory fines and private settlements.
 In November 2014, regulators fined six banks $4.3 billion for manipulating key benchmark FX rates, while U.S. class action settlements currently stand at just over $400 million.
 More recently, on May 20, 2015, additional regulatory fines of $5.6 billion were announced.